lsst/dp0_lsst_io/docs/delegate-resources/getting-started.rst

 Read the results from the `DP0.1 survey <https://community.lsst.org/t/the-dp0-1-feedback-survey-action-items/6105>`__ or the `DP0.2 survey <https://community.lsst.org/t/dp0-2-feedback-survey-action-items/7402>`__.

+**Reach out to the Rubin Users Committee.**
+The `Rubin Users Committee <https://www.lsst.org/scientists/users-committee>`__ is charged to take feedback from the community and advocate on behalf of all RSP users.
+The Users Committee can be contacted via email (RubinObs-Users-Committee@lists.lsst.org).

 **Submit bug reports.**
 Help with RSP improvements by submitting bug reports via `GitHub issues <https://github.com/rubin-dp0/Support>`__ (see :ref:`DP0-Delegate-Resources-Support-Github`).

 **Suggest new features.**
-Help with RSP development by suggesting new RSP features via `GitHub issues <https://github.com/rubin-dp0/Support>`__, or by communicating directly with the Rubin `Users Committee <https://www.lsst.org/scientists/users-committee>`__ to advocate for the tools that you need for your LSST science goals.
+Help with RSP development by suggesting new RSP features via `GitHub issues <https://github.com/rubin-dp0/Support>`__.

 **Share your experiences.**
 Post about your DP0 investigations in the `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`__, so Rubin Observatory staff can see how users are doing science with the RSP.
-Reach out to the Rubin `Users Committee <https://www.lsst.org/scientists/users-committee>`__ and let them know how DP0 is working for you.

 Extend the benefits of DP0 in the science community